-Character Animator CC enables expressive, high-quality performance-based animation.
+Character Animator enables expressive, high-quality performance-based animation.
 It's so fast, it can even be used live.

 Character Animator allows you to import artwork from Adobe Photoshop or Adobe Illustrator, and breathe life into them.
 You do so by first capturing your performance using a camera, microphone, keyboard, mouse, or touch screen.
 While you are performing, Character Animator captures your facial expressions.

-For more information about the latest release, see What's new in Adobe Character Animator CC.
+For more information about the latest release, see What's new in Adobe Character Animator.

 Character Animator is for anyone who wants to create a character and make it come alive!
 It helps you to rig a character, create puppets by modifying built-in character templates, by importing your Photoshop and Illustrator characters, or by using new Sensei-powered Characterizer.
 Character Animator is for everyone from the aspiring or professional animator, video content creator, educators, gamers, graphic designers, or illustrators who work in the media and entertainment industry and require fast-turn animation as a part of their overall workflow.
 This tool also allows you to host live interaction between characters and fans.